Frequently Asked Questions

 All applications are field checked systematically to verify use and to ensure correct assessments.
 Additional information will be requested from the property owner to determine continuance of eligibility.
 This information will probably be in the form of IRS returns, income and expense documents, purchase or sales receipts and will be requested on a regular basis.

-Any residence on the property causes one acre to be removed from the agricultural classification.
-This acre is assessed at the current market value and is referred to as a homesite and may be eligible for homestead if the owner qualifies under Chapter 196, F.S.
+Any residence on the property causes a minimum of one acre to be removed from the agricultural classification.
+This portion of the property is assessed at the current market value and is referred to as a home site and may be eligible for homestead if the owner qualifies under Chapter 196, F.S.

 Only the acreage that is actually used for the agricultural operation can be classified agricultural.
 Intent to use it cannot be considered.